Community Owned Solar Garden

 “It is easily conceivable that community solar can contribute hundreds of megawatts of new capacity to the grid per year,” Spencer says.

 Hundreds of megawatts may not sound like a lot in a country where one nuclear plant in California produces nearly 4,000 MW.
 But, all of the photovoltaic solar in America amounts to only about 4,400 MW.
 Most of that comes from large utility-scale plants.
-The US solar residential market added only 94 MW in the first quarter of 2012, according to the Industries Association.
+The US solar residential market added only 94 MW in the first quarter of 2012, according to the Solar Energy Industries Association.

 Is the solar garden the secret to bringing efficiency and scale to residential solar?
 The idea has been planted.
 Let’s see if it takes.